 It’s completely normal to feel like the universe is out to get you sometimes.
 We all have days when everything goes wrong through no fault of our own.
 However, this can be a slippery slope to feeling helpless.
 So how can you take back control and stop being a victim of circumstance?

 It’s important to realize that we all have things in life that we can’t control, from the weather to the general state of the world.
 But it’s also important to realize that there are things that are under our control, the most important of which are our own mindset and behavior.
 It might feel easier to put the blame on someone else, but this kind of learned helplessness can also lead to low self-esteem and disorders like depression and general anxiety disorder.

-In this article, I’ll take a look at what can lead you to becoming a victim of circumstance and how to change your mindset.
+In this article, I’ll take a look at what can lead you to become a victim of circumstance and how to change your mindset.